-Edit Fruit Screen (15 pts)
+Edit a Fruit Record(15 pts)

-The Edit page is available to logged-in users and it allows authors to edit their own fruits.
-Clicking the Edit link of a particular fruit on the Details page should display the Edit page, with all fields filled with the data for the fruit.
+The edit page is available to logged-in users and it allows authors to edit their own fruits.
+Clicking the Edit link on the details page of a particular fruit record should display the edit page with all fields prepopulated with the fruit data.
 It contains a form with input fields for all relevant properties.
-Check if all the fields are filled before you send the request.
+Check if all the fields are filled before the user sends the request.